SilasReinagel/silasreinagel.github.io/_posts/2018-07-23-static-dependency-access.md

 featured-img: /images/globe-hexagons.jpg
 ---

 There has always been a lot of controversy over the right ways to access dependencies.
 Should they be injected?
 Located?
 Directly referenced?
 Magically resolved?
 Inverted?
 Context objects?
 Everyone tends to speak very dogmatically about how they think you should or shouldn't access your dependencies.
-Statically accessing your dependencies is a very powerful technique, you should absolutely use it, but you must avoid its many perils.
+Statically accessing your dependencies is a very powerful technique.
+You should absolutely use it, but you must avoid its many perils.

 <img src="/images/globe-hexagons.jpg" alt="Hexagons on the globe, viewed from space"  />

 Recently, there was a [heated discussion over when global variables](https://www.yegor256.com/2018/07/03/global-variables.html) should or shouldn't be used.
-There are certainly dangers with global variable, global state, and global access, but they are also very powerful tools when used correctly.
+There are certainly dangers with global variables, global state, and global access, but they are also very powerful tools when used correctly.
 A good engineer knows when and where to use a tool.
 In order to illustrate my point, let's walk through a short development cycle together, and watch a frontend-oriented codebase evolve.

 ----